EricGoldsmith/AL5D-BotBoarduino-PS2/README.txt

 *       0.4 Added control to modify speed of movement during program run
 *       0.5 Write to servos directly in microseconds to improve resolution
 *           Should be accurate to ~1/2 a degree
+*       0.6 Added ability to move arm to pre-defined hotspots with button press *
 *
-*    To Do
-*    - Improve arm parking logic to gently move to park position *
 * This program is free software: you can redistribute it and/or modify
 * it under the terms of the GNU General Public License as published by